 Here are the wonderful books which arrived at my house this week:

-Did any fantastic books arrive at YOUR house this week?
+Did any amazing books arrive at YOUR house this week?